egch/azure-AI-900-preparation/section4.md

 Image Analysis / Extract common tags from images

 <img src="images/s4/extract-common-tags.png" alt="Extract common tags" width="50%">

+For each tag it provides a confidence code (0-100%).

+We can also see the json contents.

 ### Add captions to images
 Image Analysis / Add captions to images